larowlan/vue3-for-react-devs/slides.md

 </pre>

 Note:
-- And before you say no-one would right that code, I've seen this in apps I've audited
+- And before you say no-one would write that code, I've seen this in apps I've audited
 - Obviously the first thing wrong here it is using GET!
 - But there's no check that the user intended to perform this action if we switch it to POST